Data protection in Switzerland: overview

 The cantonal data protection acts apply to the processing of data by governmental bodies of the respective canton in Switzerland.

-The Swiss Federal Data Protection Act (DPA) and the Data Protection Ordinance (DPO) regulate the act of processing.
-Processing is interpreted very broadly, and means any operation with personal data, irrespective of the means applied and the procedure, and in particular the collection, storage, use, revision, disclosure, archiving or destruction of data (Article 3(e), DPA).
+The Swiss Federal Data Protection Act (DPA) and the Data Protection Ordinance (DPO) regulate all acts of processing.
+Processing is defined and interpreted very broadly, and means any operation with personal data, irrespective of the means applied and the procedure, and in particular the collection, storage, use, revision, disclosure, archiving or destruction of data (Article 3(e), DPA).

 In private international law, the Swiss Federal Data Protection Act (DPA) and the Data Protection Ordinance (DPO) apply (Article 139, paragraph 1 and 3, Swiss Federal Act on Private International Law (PILA)):